Python List Data Structure

 # Inserting "orange" at index 1

-In this example, we inserted "orange" at index 1, pushing "banana" and "cherry" one position to the right.
+In this example, we inserted "orange" at index 1, pushing "mars" and "jupiter" one position to the right.

 5. Removing Elements from a List